 Overview: Parent Company

 A Parent Company is a type of corporate entity that has the ownership of another company.
-If the Parent Company owns more than 50 percent of another company’s voting shares, it automatically owns the business operations of that company and can directly influence its functioning.
-The company that a Parent Company owns is called it’s Subsidiary Company.
-A Parent Company has the right to access the assets of its Subsidiary Company.
+If the parent company owns more than 50 percent of another company’s voting shares, it automatically owns the business operations of that company and can directly influence its functioning.
+The company that a parent company owns is called it’s Subsidiary Company.
+The parent business exerts control over its divisions, affecting their strategic choices, financial management, and general course of action.
+A parent company has the right to access the assets of its subsidiary company.

 How Does A Parent Company Work?